r3sult/odan.github.io/_posts/2019-09-21-slim4-compiling-assets-with-webpack.md

 ```

-They key part is `entry`: This tells Webpack to load the `templates/home/home-index.js` file and follow all of the require statements.
+They key part is `entry`: This tells Webpack to load the `templates/home/home-index.js` file and follow all of the require / import statements.
-It will then package everything together and - thanks to the first `user/user` parameter - output final `home-index.js` and `home-index.css` files into the `public/assets/home/` directory.
+It will then package everything together and - thanks to the first `home/home-index` key - output final `home/home-index.js` and `home/home-index.css` files into the `public/assets/` directory.
 Later you can add more page-specific JavaScript or CSS to the `entry` object.

 Note that Webpack uses the [TerserWebpackPlugin](https://webpack.js.org/plugins/terser-webpack-plugin/) to minify your JavaScript and the [OptimizeCSSAssetsPlugin](https://github.com/NMFR/optimize-css-assets-webpack-plugin) to minify your CSS files.